 Our chapter serves both the Northeast Florida and Southeast Georgia region.
 Our members include Infection Preventionist, Epidemiologist, vendors and friends who are seeking to collaborate on activities centered around patient safety and care.

 Dr. Melody Wu - Ballis is a former fellow at the U.S Department of Veterans Affairs (VA), Office of Public Health in Washington D.C.
 During her experience at the VA, she worked on the Infectious Diseases Division, HIV and HCV and Clinical Public Health Pathogens and she is also a former fellow at The Office of Minority Health and Health Equity at the Centers for Disease Control and Prevention (CDC).
 Dr. Wu - Ballis holds an MPH degree from Rollins School of Public Health at Emory University in Atlanta, Georgia with a concentration in Epidemiology.
 She received her Undergraduate and Professional Doctorate degrees from the School of Veterinary Medicine at Universidad Peruana Cayetano Heredia (UPCH) in Lima, Peru where she is originally from.
-Dr. Wu- Ballis is board certified in Infection Prevention and Control, and currently serves as Vice President for the Northeast Florida region APIC Chapter.
+Dr. Wu- Ballis is board certified in Infection Prevention and Control, and currently serves as the president for the Northeast Florida region APIC Chapter.

 Aleya Byrd is a Nurse Epidemiologist for Wolfson Children’s Hospital.
 Ms. Byrd is a registered nurse and has a Bachelor Degree in Community Health.
 She is a Certified Health Education Specialist and is board certified in Infection Control and Epidemiology.
 Aleya has experience in infection prevention that spans to include long term care, a rehabilitation hospital, adult acute care and pediatrics.
 She was named one of the Great 100 Nurses for Advocacy of Northeast Florida in 2017.
 She is currently the treasurer of APIC Ch.
 50 and she was elected to serve on the national APIC education committee.
 Aleya will be presenting at the Society for Pediatric Nursing national conference this spring on the topic of the Collaboration between Quality and Infection Control.
 She was instrumental in process improvements at her hospital that lead to the facility being given the 2018 John Curran Quality Improvement award.